GNC Holdings, Inc. GNC has been consistently delivering impressive results supported by a few encouraging developments.

-This leading global specialty retailer of products for health and wellness, which include vitamins, minerals and herbal supplement as well as sports nutrition, has a market cap of $120.07 million.
+This leading global specialty retailer of health and wellness products, which include vitamins, minerals and herbal supplements as well as sports nutrition, has a market cap of $213.1 million.

-Strategic New Partnerships: GNC Holdings’ recent strategic joint venture with a vitamins and nutritional supplement manufacturer — International Vitamin Corporation — looks promising.
-Moreover, the company has completed a transaction to form a joint venture with Harbin Pharmaceutical Group and strengthen presence in China’s large supplements market.
+Strategic Partnerships: GNC Holdings’ recent joint venture with a vitamins and nutritional supplement manufacturer — International Vitamin Corporation — holds promise.
+Apart from this, GNC Holdings has been progressing well in terms of its joint venture with Harbin Pharmaceutical Group, which was signed in 2018.

-However, there are a few factors which have been impeding growth of the stock lately.
+However, there are a few factors which have been impeding growth lately.

 Competitive Headwinds: In the United States, GNC Holdings competes for sales with heavily advertised national brands that belong to big pharmaceutical and food companies as well as other retailers.
 The company’s international competitors include large international pharmacy chains, major international supermarket chains and other major U.S.-based companies with international operations.

-Penumbra’s long-term earnings growth rate is projected at 21.5%.
+NuVasive’s long-term earnings growth rate is projected at 10.9%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report